-If we are unable to maintain satisfactory relationships with our existing hotel suppliers, or if our hotel suppliers establish similar or more favorable relationships with our competitors, or if our hotel suppliers increase their competition with us through their direct sales, our operating results and our business would be harmed, because we would not have the necessary supply of hotel rooms or hotel rooms at satisfactory rates to meet the needs of our customers, or because of reduced demand for our services.
 Our business depends significantly upon our ability to contract with hotels in advance for the guaranteed availability of certain hotel rooms.
 We rely on hotel suppliers to provide us with rooms at discounted prices.
 However, our contracts with our hotel suppliers are not exclusive and most of the contracts must be renewed semi-annually or annually.
 We cannot assure you that our hotel suppliers will renew our contracts in the future on favorable terms or terms similar to those we currently have agreed.
 The hotel suppliers may reduce the commission rates on bookings made through us.
 Furthermore, in order to maintain and grow our business and to effectively compete with many of our competitors in all potential markets, we will need to establish new arrangements with hotels and accommodations of all ratings and categories in our existing markets and in new markets.
 We cannot assure you that we will be able to identify appropriate hotels or enter into arrangements with those hotels on favorable terms, if at all.
 This failure could harm the growth of our business and adversely affect our operating results and financial condition, which consequently will impact the price of our ADSs.

 We derive revenues and other significant benefits from our arrangements with major domestic airlines in China and international airlines.
 Our airline ticket suppliers allow us to book and sell tickets on their behalf and collect commissions on tickets booked and sold through us.
 Although we currently have supply relationships with these airlines, they also compete with us for ticket bookings and have entered into similar arrangements with many of our competitors and may continue to do so in the future.
 Such arrangements may be on better terms than we have.
-In the past, airlines have from time to time reduced the commission rates on tickets booked and sold through us, which negatively affected our revenues from transportation ticketing in the relevant periods.
+Starting in January 2016, some PRC airlines, including four of the largest airlines in China, announced suspension of their respective business cooperation with Qunar without indicating the length of such suspension and cited serious customer complaints in their respective announcements.
+Although two of these airlines have resumed cooperation with Qunar since June 2016, if any airlines choose to take similar actions against us and additional airlines follow suit, our business, market share and results of operations may be materially and adversely affected.
 We cannot assure you that any of these airlines will continue to have supplier relationships with us or pay us commissions at the same or similar rates as what they paid us in the past.
-The loss of these supplier relationships or adverse changes in major business terms with our travel suppliers would materially impair our operating results and financial condition as we would lose an increasingly significant source of our revenues.
+Further, on July 1, 2016, the four largest airlines in China announced that third-party ticketing agents are prohibited from selling tickets for domestic flights on third-party platforms, such as ours.
+Additionally, on July 1, most major domestic airlines also replaced their commissions and rebate incentives completely with a fixed "admin fee" per ticket.
+The loss of supplier relationships or further adverse changes in major business terms with our travel suppliers would materially impair our operating results and financial condition as we would lose an increasingly significant source of our revenues.